taljuk01/learn-kubernetes-by-doing/README.md

 # Icons reference
 **[Return to topics list](#table-of-contents)**

-TThese [icons](https://github.com/kubernetes/community/tree/master/icons) are a way to standardize Kubernetes architecture diagrams for presentation.
+These [icons](https://github.com/kubernetes/community/tree/master/icons) are a way to standardize Kubernetes architecture diagrams for presentation.
 Having uniform architecture diagrams improve understandability.

 You'll understand the meaning of these icons as you progress through this guide.